descrbies the data management life cycle for the data whish is to be collected, processed and/or generated in a Horizon 2020 project.

 means, in Horizon 2020, the public disclosure of the results by any appropriate means (other than resulting from protecting or exploiting the results), including by scientific publications via any medium.

-names registered with accredited Registrars, and used to identify a particular website or webpage on the Web.
+A combination of typographical characters corresponding to one or several numeric IP addresses which is registered with an accredited Registrar, and used to identify a particular website on the internet.
 Each domain name consists of two parts: a top-level domain (TLD – .com, .net, .org, .eu) and a second level domain, which represents the entity that owns the domain name.
+Although a domain name is unique and may be a valuable commercial asset, a domain name registration is not an intellectual property right.

 See IP due diligence